Skip to content

 Nebraska Class B Electrical Contractor License

-• Continuing Education: 12 hours required, with at least 6 hours on the National Electrical Code
+• Continuing education: 12 hours required per renewal period, including at least 6 hours on the National Electrical Code

 Late Renewal